-- 7.4 Oral authorisations will expire after 72 hours, unless ratified by a written authorisation, beginning with the time when the grant or renewal of an authorisation takes effect. - 7.5 Directed surveillance authorisations will cease to have effect (unless renewed) at the end of a period of three months beginning with the day on which it took effect: - three months' is deemed for the purpose of this guidance to mean three calendar months/twelve weeks from the start date of the operations - 7.6 Authorisations for the conduct or the use of covert human intelligence sources will last for up to 12 months, beginning with the day on which the grant or renewal takes effect. - 7.7 Authorisations relating to communications data last 1 month.
+- three months' is deemed for the purpose of this guidance to mean three calendar months/twelve weeks from the start date of the operations - 8.3 Authorisations for the conduct or the use of covert human intelligence sources will last for up to 12 months, beginning with the day on which the grant or renewal takes effect. - 8.4 Authorisations relating to communications data last 1 month.

-7.8 Review
+8.5 Review

-- 7.8.1 The Authorising Officer must review authorisations frequently, at least monthly.
-The frequency of mid term reviews should be risk assessed based on the nature of the operation. - 7.8.2 RIPA application forms must be reviewed on or before the expiry date of the authorisation which will be the date stated in the application form.
+- 8.5.1 The Authorising Officer must review authorisations frequently, at least monthly.
+The frequency of mid term reviews should be risk assessed based on the nature of the operation. - 8.5.2 RIPA application forms must be reviewed on or before the expiry date of the authorisation which will be the date stated in the application form.
 When a RIPA authorisation is reviewed the appropriate form should be completed and record: - the date and time of that review - confirmation as to whether the surveillance is to continue or not - the reasons for that decision

-7.9 Renewal
+8.6 Renewal

-- 7.9.1 If at any time before an authorisation would cease to have effect, it is necessary for the authorisation to continue for the purpose for which it was given, it may be renewed in writing for a further period of 3 calendar months, beginning with the day when the original authorisation would have expired.
-Magistrates Court approval is required before a renewal takes effect. - 7.9.2 The Authorising Officer must consider the matter afresh, including taking into account the benefits of the surveillance to date and any collateral intrusion that has occurred. - 7.9.3 Authorisations may be renewed more than once, provided they continue to meet the criteria for authorisation and are approved by the Magistrates Court. - 7.9.4 Prior to renewal of an authorisation for the use or conduct of a covert human intelligence source, there must be a full review of the use made of that source, the tasks given to that source and the information so obtained.
+- 8.6.1 If at any time before an authorisation would cease to have effect, it is necessary for the authorisation to continue for the purpose for which it was given, it may be renewed in writing for a further period of 3 calendar months, beginning with the day when the original authorisation would have expired.
+Magistrates Court approval is required before a renewal takes effect. - 8.6.2 The Authorising Officer must consider the matter afresh, including taking into account the benefits of the surveillance to date and any collateral intrusion that has occurred. - 8.6.3 Authorisations may be renewed more than once, provided they continue to meet the criteria for authorisation and are approved by the Magistrates' Court. - 8.6.4 Prior to renewal of an authorisation for the use or conduct of a covert human intelligence source, there must be a full review of the use made of that source, the tasks given to that source and the information so obtained.

-7.10 Cancellation
+8.7 Cancellation

-7.10.1 The Authorising Officer must cancel an authorisation if they become satisfied that the surveillance is no longer required or appropriate.
+- 8.7.1 The Authorising Officer must cancel an authorisation if they become satisfied that the surveillance is no longer required or appropriate. - 8.7.2 Authorisations should not be allowed simply to lapse.
+The matter should be referred to an Authorising Officer via the same process as for the initial application and a form of cancellation must be completed: - if the necessary evidence has been obtained; or

-- 7.10.2 Authorisations should not be allowed simply to lapse.
-The matter should be referred to an Authorising Officer via the same process as for the initial application and a form of cancellation must be completed: - If the necessary evidence has been obtained; or - it is decided at any time that the surveillance is unlikely to produce the evidence sought, then. - 7.10.3 The Authorising Officer must then cancel the Application without delay.
+- it is decided at any time that the surveillance is unlikely to produce the evidence sought, then. - 8.7.3 The Authorising Officer must then cancel the Application without delay.
 When cancelling the authorisation the Authorising Officer is required to consider whether the surveillance was effective, necessary and met its objectives.
-Cancellations must be made using the cancellation form and should briefly detail what product(s) resulted from the surveillance. - 7.10.4 When cancelling an authorisation, the Authorising Officer must ascertain what recorded material has been obtained by the use of directed surveillance.
-The Authorising Officer should comment on the recorded material and how it is to managed or used thereafter.
+Cancellations must be made using the cancellation form and should briefly detail what product(s) resulted from the surveillance. - 8.7.4 When cancelling an authorisation, the Authorising Officer must ascertain what recorded material has been obtained by the use of directed surveillance.
+The Authorising Officer should comment on the recorded material and how it is to be managed or used thereafter.
 If the matter is not proceeding to a prosecution, the Authorising Officer must be satisfied that any recorded material has been securely destroyed.

-8. AUTHORISING OFFICERS
+9 AUTHORISING OFFICERS